Pink-Crab/PinkCrab-Plugin-Framework-Docs/application/dependency-injection/README.md

 Obviously where using DI becomes really powerful is through the use of Interfaces and Abstract classes.
 This allows us to decide at runtime what class to use to implement/extend the Interfaces/Abstracts.

-The DI Container can not inferre which implemenation to use, so we need to define these in the DI rule set (```config/depenedencies.php```)
+The DI Container can not inferrer which implementation to use, so we need to define these in the DI rule set (```config/dependencies.php```)

 ### Using Interfaces

-The following example shows how you can use interfaces to make testing easier and your code more exendable, without rewriting everything if you want to use a new data store or process.
+The following example shows how you can use interfaces to make testing easier and your code more extendable, without rewriting everything if you want to use a new data store or process.
 ```php
 // Customer Details Interface
 interface Customer_Details{